geoserver/geoserver/doc/en/user/source/geowebcache/rest/layers.rst

 Deleting a layer
 ~~~~~~~~~~~~~~~~

 Deleting a GeoWebCache tile layer deletes the layer configuration *as well as the layer's disk cache*.
-No tile images will remain on the cache directory after deleting a tile layer.
+No tile images will remain in the cache directory after deleting a tile layer.

 To delete a layer, use the HTTP DELETE method against the layer resource: